(Click the question to see the answer.)

 Even though I plot out my comics years in advance, you hear scary stories about fans suing creators for “copying” their ideas.
 While I would almost certainly win any legal battle in such a case, even the thought of it totally bums me out.

 I relinquish none of the rights to my characters, stories or worlds.
 So if you would be unhappy in any way by my using any of your ideas in one of my comics or would expect to receive compensation for your efforts, you shouldn’t create fan work for them.
 It’s just that simple.
 (Instead, you should create your own original work, which I highly encourage!
 It’s tons of fun!)

 – I might post your fan art up on this site.

 If I love it.
 And it’s not too porny.
 And you give me permission and a way to credit you.

 I’m not promising I will.
 But IMHO, the world needs to see more awesome guy-on-guy art, so I’d love to share the stuff that really moves me. 🙂

 How should I let you know I’ve created awesome fan-work?

-The best way to let me know about your fan-work would be to email me with a link or to post a link to it on my Facebook page.
-I’m likely to see that first and it’s a great way to share it with other fans of Artifice.
+The best way to let me know about your fan-work would be to email me with a link.
+I’m likely to see that first and it’s a great way to share it with other fans of Artifice and The Young Protectors.